By: Mark Diaz

 Call Our Galveston, TX Felony Expungement Lawyers for Immediate Assistance

 Mark A. Diaz is an experienced criminal defense attorney.
 We are committed to obtaining the best possible outcome for our clients.
-If you have any questions or concerns about anexpunction or a non-disclosure, we are to offer guidance and support.
-To set up a no fee, no obligation assessment of your case, please contact our law firm today at (409) 515-6170.
-With our law office located in Galveston, we represent clients throughout the region.
+If you have any questions or concerns about an expunction or a non-disclosure, we are to offer guidance and support.
+To set up a no-fee, no-obligation assessment of your case, please contact our law firm today at (409) 515-6170.